 My personal experience with being pregnant while having eczema has been that I have to be more mindful about how I treat my eczema relative to general lifestyle changes too.
 For example, no longer can I go and drink tons of kombucha (due to varying alcohol content and the light risk of bacteria), enjoy whatever random herbs I feel will help me heal, go jump into a hot yoga class unprepared (because getting dizzy affects another being besides myself), eat whatever fish I want whenever (I am a tuna fan and enjoy sushi when not pregnant), run and jump into a hot springs all willy nilly, etc. I have to be more mindful about sharing my body and not just jumping into whatever new protocol or thing I want to try out to help my skin.
 I can’t decide to just go on a particularly aggressive dietary change that involves caloric restrictions or drastic nutritional adjustments.

 That being said, being pregnant has also had a lot of changes that might be helping my skin.
 In my first trimester I was very sugar and meat adverse, so I ended up eating a lot more veggies.
-Now in my third trimester I tend to crave veggies as a way to keep my guts feeling good, and to keep indigestion at bay.
-I also eat smaller meals more frequently, and don’t really accidentally binge eat big meals mindlessly, which is great because it means my body isn’t overtaxed in digestion (more time to heal the skin!).
-Pregnancy has me feeling a bit more tired (and much like with a flare, also avoiding high intensity activities), so I tend to stick to lower impact, longer duration activities like going for walks for miles or remembering to get in 100 modified push-ups a day.
+When I wrote this piece in my third trimester I tended to crave veggies as a way to keep my guts feeling good, and to keep indigestion at bay.
+I also ate smaller meals more frequently, and didn’t really accidentally binge eat big meals mindlessly, which was great because it meant that my body wasn’t overtaxed in digestion (which meant more time to heal the skin!).
+Pregnancy had me feeling a bit more tired (and much like with a flare, also avoiding high intensity activities), so I tended to stick to lower impact, longer duration activities like going for walks for miles or remembering to get in 100 modified push-ups a day.

-Anyway, I’ll stop there and leave you with a current photo of me.
-I’m about 31 weeks pregnant now and you can see my arms and hands in particular are especially topically-challenged.
+Anyway, I’ll stop there and leave you with a current photo of me when I wrote this post.
+I was about 31 weeks pregnant now and you can see my arms and hands in particular were especially topically-challenged.